kindelia-archive/Kindelia/README.md

 virtual machine made it a general-purpose computer, even though most of the protocol's complexity was not required to achieve Turing completeness.
-Kindelia is a massive simplification of this concept, trading features for raw simplicity, in order to build a minimal decenralized computer.
+Kindelia is a massive simplification of this concept, trading features for raw simplicity, in order to build a minimal decentralized computer.
 Since it does not have a native token, it is not a cryptocurrency itself, but currencies can be deployed as bonds.
 In essence, Kindelia is just a peer-to-peer interpreter for a functional programming language, making it a minimal, token-less decentralized application platform.

 Table of Contents
 =================